ajmal017/amp/documentation/technical/metadata_handling.md

   - Cost
   - ...

+- Currently we:
-- Currently we track this in the Monster Spreadsheet and file issues against ETL2
+  - track these activities in the Monster Spreadsheet and
+  - file issues against ETL2

 ## 5. Data download
-- Download data and put it into a suitable form inside ETL2
+- Download raw data and put it into a suitable form inside ETL2

 - Ideally we would like to have each data source to be available both historically and in real-time